-I was recently informed that Generation Z will have 17 jobs, 5 careers and 15 homes in their lifetimes.
-If I believed that change really was as good as a holiday then I might be envious of them, but I’ll be honest: that actually just sounds exhausting to me.
+I recently learned that Generation Z (the post-Millennials) will have 17 jobs, 5 careers and 15 homes in their lifetimes.
+If I believed that change really was as good as a holiday I might be envious of them, but I’ll be honest: that actually just sounds exhausting to me.

-No one’s disputing the days of holding out for a gold watch are long behind us, and job-hopping has certainly become more acceptable to recruiters than it used to be (42 per cent of us even think it’s beneficial to our careers).
+No one’s disputing that the days of holding out for a gold watch are long behind us.
+Job hopping has certainly become more acceptable to recruiters than it used to be (42 per cent of us even think it’s beneficial to our careers).
 But does that mean it’s actually getting us somewhere?

 There’s still a lot to be said for paying your dues in lower-level roles and working your way up.
 Stay somewhere long enough and you get something highly valued in today’s market: time.
 With time you’ll develop an irreplaceable corporate memory, you’ll be able to build relationships with mentors and you can make mistakes without the added pressure of being the ‘newbie’.